 Book Proposal Workshop

 The Book Proposal Workshop gathers an interdisciplinary group of scholars to collaborate on new book projects.
 Topics covered include the creation and submission of appealing proposals, contacting and working with editors, and repurposing the book proposal for grant applications.
-Each member of the workshop will receive significant feedback on her or his proposal (and the book it describes) from peers and the workshop coordinator.
+Each member of the workshop receives feedback on her or his proposal (and the book it describes) from peers and the workshop coordinator.
 Participants receive $250 to support their research.

 The Book Proposal Workshop will meet again in 2016.